 - A Philadelphia kindergartner repeatedly punched his pregnant teacher in the stomach during an attack.

-- In Australia, a six-year-old boy was set on fire in the school playground by another child.
+- In Texas, a ten year old boy was set on fire in the school playground by a group of kids.

 - Within two years of the Columbine High School shootings there were eight similar school attacks, each resulting in severe injuries and death.

-Why is School Safety Important?
-Safety in our schools is important and necessary to support the academic success of each child, giving them the opportunity to learn and achieve in a safe and nurturing environment.
+Safety in schools is necessary to support the academic success of each child, giving them the opportunity to learn and achieve in a safe and nurturing environment.
+Strict policies on school safety promote increased learning, feelings of school unity, higher levels of pro-social behavior and decreased levels of violence.